dsharlet/mojo_comments/README.md

    1a488:       49 39 cd                cmp    %rcx,%r13
    1a48b:       0f 85 8f fb ff ff       jne    1a020 <$matrix::matmul_tile_output($matrix::Matrix,$matrix::Matrix,$matrix::Matrix,$runtime::$llcl::Runtime)+0x110>
 ```
-There are 4x4 = 16 of these `vfmadd213ps` sequences, as we should expect.
+This is cropped for size, there are 4x4 = 16 of these `vfmadd213ps` sequences, as we should expect, i.e. the inner loop is 16x bigger than shown here.
 There's simply a ton of overhead.
 It looks like there's a lot of address arithmetic that isn't being simplified and lifted out of these inner loops.

 In contrast, here is the C++ version from above:
 ```